NeoLorenzo/Life-Sim/README.md

         *   *Prime (20-50):* Capacity peaks at 100.
         *   *Senescence (50+):* Capacity decays quadratically ($100 - (age-50)^2/25$), hitting 0 at age 100.
     *   **Death Condition:** If Health drops to $\le 0$, the `is_alive` flag is set to `False`, and further actions are blocked.
-    *   *Note:* Random annual health decay has been removed to pave the way for a specific pathology/disease system.
+    *   **Natural Entropy:** NPCs over age 50 experience slight random health decay annually, ensuring natural death occurs variably between ages 85-100 rather than strictly at the mathematical cap.

 ### Economy & Career
 *   **Job Market:**